-How Technical Support Services Work ?
+How does Technical Support Service work?

 When I started my research for this business, I communicated with a number of people whom I thought might have some practice in managing such merchants, and what I heard from them didn’t precisely come as a surprise to me.
 Most of my contemporaries warned me that such businesses could be very difficult to work with — that their company practices were doubtful, that they could infrequently doctor the required paperwork, that their chargeback ratios were sky-high, and that customer objection levels were off the chart.
 “Where have I heard that before?”, I wondered, and my initial practice rapidly confirmed the authenticity of these warnings.
-However, I had the good fortune to quickly stumble upon a merchant who turned out to be hard working, trustworthy and legit.
+However, I had the good fortune to quickly stumble upon a high risk merchant who turned out to be hardworking, trustworthy and legit.
 He also ensured low levels of customer complaints and chargebacks.
 Equally important, the volume per month was extravagant— about $500,000 and still continues to grow.

 Finding the best payment processing solutions can be difficult for tech support merchants operating internationally.